Data recovery from

 1

-Drop it off in person or send it by courier to our facility.
+In person or by courier to our facility.

 2

-We inspect the drive's condition and recovery prospects, classify the case, and provide a detailed quote.
+We assess the device condition, recoverability, classify the case, and provide a quote.

 3

-You decide whether to proceed based on the technical report and the recovered file list.
+You decide whether to proceed based on the technical report and file list.

 4

-Recovered data is copied to a new drive or made available for download from our server.
+We copy the recovered data to a new drive or make it available for download from our server.

-We record our work to show the real service process.
-This video covers the controller replacement procedure on an Adata SU800 drive — as no matching spare part was available, the controller was sourced from another case, resulting in 100% of files recovered.
+We film our work to show the real service process.
+The video below shows a controller replacement on an ADATA SU800 drive — since no matching spare part was available, the controller was sourced from another case, resulting in 100% of files recovered.

-SSD drives require specialised tools for electronics work and technology-mode reading.
+SSD drives require specialist tools for electronics work and reading in technology mode.
 We develop our own procedures for models not supported by standard service software.

 SSD service interfaces